Iowa State vs. Texas Tech NCAA Football Odds, Plays and Insights | November 13, 2021

 Texas Tech Stats and Trends

-- This year, the Red Raiders are winless ATS when entering a game as an underdog of 10.5 points or more.

-- Texas Tech's games this season have hit the over on four of nine set point totals (44.4%).
+- Texas Tech's games this season have gone over the point total four times in nine opportunities (44.4%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.